kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
 Where $bold(A_(lambda_i)) = bold(A) - lambda_i bold(I)$.

+==== Solving the Characteristic Polynomial
 If eigenvectors are needed as well as the eigenvalues, it is best to compute $det(bold(A) - lambda bold(I))$ using Gaussian elimination (IMPORTANT: This is not equal $det(bold(A)))$, so that the reduced form can be reused in the above eigenvector LGSs.

-However, handling the $lambda$s in elimination can be tricky when all other elements in that column are either 0 or in terms of $lambda$.
-Sometimes a row can be divided so a certain element becomes 1, which can then accordingly be multiplied by a term involving $lambda$ (for example $(lambda+2)$) allowing another row to eliminate that element.
+Handling the $lambda$s in elimination can be tricky when all other elements in that column are either 0 or in terms of $lambda$.
+Sometimes a row can be multiplied / divided by a term involving $lambda$ (for example $(lambda+2)$) allowing it to eliminate another element in the same column.
+However, this often results in characteristic polynomials too complicated to solve (in which case Laplace expansion is often better) and is more useful for inserting $lambda$ and finding the eigenspaces.

-LTD: Review Vieta's Theorem for finding roots.
-First root can be found using the constant term due to the Fundamental THeorem of Algebra. subsequent roots can be found by substuting this in to Vieta's Formulas and rearranging
+*Vieta's Formulae* are useful finding / checking eigenvalues, especially when some are already known / can be deduced from the constant term:
+$
+  a x^3 + b x^2 + c x + k = 0 => -k "is a root"
+$
+They are as follows:
+$
+  -b / a &= sum alpha\
+  c / a &= sum alpha beta\
+  -d / a &= sum alpha beta gamma\
+  ...
+$
+Where $sum alpha$ represents the sum of roots, $sum alpha beta$ the sum of root pairs and so on.

 === Gershgorin Disk Theorem
 Polynomials of degree $n >= 5$ have no definite formula for solutions, eigenvalues of matrices with more than 4 columns must be found using numerical methods, expensive and numerically unstable operations.